 - To prep: they may be shredded, sliced thinly, or diced.
 Small ones may be cooked whole then hollowed to form cups or shells, then stuffed and baked.

-- Being one of the strong-flavored vegetables, these are done in a very large quantity of boiling salted water, uncovered, but just until tender.
+- Being an intense-flavored vegetable, these are done in a very large quantity of boiling salted water, uncovered, but just until tender.

-- With old ones the flavor and odor will be stronger, place a piece of stale bread on top surface of water to absorb strong odor.
+- If they are old, the flavor and odor will be more pronounced, here’s how to fix that: Place a piece of stale bread on top surface of water to absorb odors.

 That’s it!
 Ready for some tips?
 Here ya go…

 - Each pound will typically yield 3 generous servings.